imagej/imagej.github.io/_pages/plugins/vessel-analysis.md

 Download the [Vessel Analysis.zip](/File:Vessel_Analysis.zip) package and save an unzipped copy in Fiji's Plugins folder.
 Open a new session in Fiji and you should now see Vessel Analysis listed near the bottom of the Plugins drop down menu.

 Before using the plugin, make sure your version of Fiji comes pre-downloaded with the Auto Threshold and Geometry to Distance plugins.
-They should be listed under: o Image &gt; Adjust &gt; Auto Threshold o Analyze &gt; Local Thickness &gt; Geometry to Distance Map
+They should be listed under:
+* {% include bc path="Image | Adjust | Auto Threshold" %}
+* {% include bc path="Analyze | Local Thickness | Geometry to Distance Map" %}

 Also make sure you install [Mexican Hat Filter](/ij/plugins/mexican-hat/index.html) plugin